 For most veterans, having to deal with hearing loss and tinnitus is quite common.
 As of the year 2014, the Department of Veterans Affairs noted that 933,000 veterans were receiving VA disability benefits or compensation for hearing loss and almost 1.3 million veterans were compensated for disabling tinnitus.
 That statistic is alarmingly high.
 A veteran with either of these two conditions may be wondering what is needed to establish service connection for hearing loss and/or tinnitus.

 Veterans’ Tinnitus vs. Hearing Loss

 Tinnitus is a noise that you hear in your ears, such as a buzzing or ringing that happens again and again, or consistently.
-The only rating available for tinnitus is 10%.
-A 10% rating will be assigned whether you have ringing in one ear or in both ears, you cannot receive a 20% rating due to tinnitus in both ears.
+The only disability rating available for tinnitus is 10% disability/eligibility rating.
+A 10% disability rating will be assigned whether you have ringing in one ear or in both ears, you cannot receive a 20% rating due to tinnitus in both ears.
 However, there can be a higher percentage available for those whose condition is so severe that it is debilitating or prevents you from working.
 You may be able to seek an extra schedular rating for your tinnitus in excess of the 10 percent limit in the Schedule of Impairment Ratings.

 - A current diagnosis of a hearing condition,

 - Evidence of an event that caused the condition, and